SeanJxie/CMDMystery/README.md

 # CMDMystery
-I'be been playing around with the Windows API so Windows only.
+I'be been playing around with the Windows API so it's Windows only.